mcustiel/mockable-datetime/README.md

 ##### void setCurrentTimestampOffset(int $timestamp)

 This method makes all instances of MockableDateTime to always return a date and time with offset equal to the specified timestamp.
 The time starts to run from the moment of the instantiation of MockableDateTime.
+So if you set an offset equal to '2005-05-05 01:00:00' and sleep for 5 seconds, a new call will return '2005-05-05 01:00:05'.

 ##### void setCurrentTimestampSystem()